Surety Bond Arkansas

 A bond is in essence, a contract agreement between three parties, consisting of a principal who purchases the bond, an obligee who requires the principal to purchase this bond, and a surety company that sells and issues the bond to the principal.
 The bond itself has a face value amount which would be the maximum dollar amount of any claim that an obligate could make against the bond.
 The obligee would make such a claim if the terms specified for good performance and compliance with laws and regulations were to be violated or neglected by the principal, in the execution of whatever work he/she was hired for.

 How Do Bonds Work?

 In that event, the surety company would be obliged to pay that dollar amount to the obligee, covering any damages or unfulfilled terms.
-Subsequently the surety company would then seek reimbursement for the full amount from the principal who caused the default.
-This of course, provides strong motivation for the principal to live up to the stated terms of the agreement, so as to avoid having to pay the bond amount, as well as the damage to his/her professional reputation.
+Subsequently, the surety company would then seek reimbursement for the full amount from the principal who caused the default.
+This, of course, provides strong motivation for the principal to live up to the stated terms of the agreement, to avoid having to pay the bond amount, as well as the damage to his/her professional reputation.

 Types of Arkansas Surety Bonds

 There are primarily two main categories of sureties, those being commercial bonds and construction or contract bonds.
 There are far fewer sub-types within the construction bond category, some of which are site improvement sureties, supplier payment bonds, bid bonds, and performance bonds.
 It would be fairly accurate to say that all types of sureties which are not included in the construction bond category, fall under the general umbrella of the commercial surety category.